North Carolina Turnpike Authority: Managed lanes

 Unlike the turnpike projects, the Authority is not limited to the number of managed lane projects it may construct and operate.
 The authority may also convert lanes that may previously have been designated as high-occupancy vehicle lane (HOV) or other type of managed lanes; provided that such designated does not reduce the number of existing non-toll general purpose lanes.
 In making such designations, the authority will specify the high-occupancy requirement or other conditions for use of such lanes, which may include restricting vehicle types, access controls, or the payment of tolls for vehicles that do not meet the high-occupancy requirements or conditions for use.

-As of 2023, two additional managed lane projects are fully funded for construction:
+As of 2023, two additional managed lane projects were fully funded and are either scheduled or are under construction: